matildafransson/FastTomography/README.md

 path_ref = path to where the reference images are located

-flag360 = True for reconstruction every 360 degrees, and False for reconstruction each 180 degrees.
+flag360 = True for reconstruction every 360 degrees, and False for reconstruction every 180 degrees.

 pixel_size = Give the pixel size in [m]